i3arnon/YouCast/README.md

 3. Sort the videos by popularity (awesome for huge channels, like TED Talks)
 4. Run YouCast at home and access it from everywhere on the internet, not just your home network.
 5. Limit the amount of videos in any feed (helps with users with thousands of videos).
-6. Extract the audio from a feed, in MP3 or AAC.
-(Works on iTunes & MediaMonkey, maybe more...)
-7. Use YouCast from any device in your network: iPhone, Android, Tablet.
+6. Use YouCast from any device in your network: iPhone, Android, Tablet.
 (Just open the incoming port 22703 on your firewall and paste the URL in your favorite podcatcher)
-8. Use the ClickOnce installer to automate the update process.

 # Usage
 To get a URL for the specific podcast: